How Did Fanatics Replace Topps and Panini

 Over the years, they expanded aggressively.
 Most notably, when they bought out rivals Dreams, Inc. in 2012.

 With all this business, you will not be surprised to hear that Fanatics is worth a lot.
 In 2014, Fanatics was marked as worth $3.1 billion.
 They now sell roughly $2.5 billion worth of merchandise annually.
-Therefore, a recent estimate valued the company at $18 billion.
+Therefore, a recent estimate valued the company

 In recent years they have consolidated a preeminent place in sports-oriented e-commerce.
 They run the platforms for the MLB, NBA, NHL, and NFL.
 They also operate merchandise distribution for CBS, FOX, and NBC Sports.